IgorColetoBueno/IgorColetoBueno/README.md

 ### DBC · Full-time
 **React Native Engineer**
-> April 2023 - Present · 3 Months
+> April 2023 - Present · 4 Months

 > Skills: Expo · React Native · GraphQL · API REST · Typescript

-I worked on an international financial project allocated in Concepta.
-The project was developed in React Native with Expo and uses GraphQL.
+I worked on an international financial project allocated to Concepta Tech.
+The project was developed in React Native with Expo and uses GraphQL and other cutting-edge tools.

 ---
 ### Foursys · Full-time